etianen/django-reversion/docs/api.rst

     If ``True`` proxy models will be saved under the same content type as their concrete model.
 If ``False``, proxy models will be saved under their own content type, effectively giving proxy models their own distinct history.

 ``signals=(post_save,)``
-    A tuple of Django signals that will trigger adding the model instance to an active revision.
+    An iterable of Django signals that will trigger adding the model instance to an active revision.

 ``eager_signals=()``
-    A tuple of Django signals that will trigger adding the model instance to an active revision.
+    An iterable of Django signals that will trigger adding the model instance to an active revision.
 Unlike ``signals``, model instances triggering this signal will be serialized immediately, rather than at the end of the revision block.
 This makes it suitable for usage with signals like ``pre_delete``.

 ``adapter_cls=reversion.VersionAdapter``
     A subclass of :ref:`VersionAdapter` to use to register the model.